TUDelft-CS4110/2016-0x90/summary/README.md

 ### Conclusion
 Existing research has shown that the whole test suite approach lead to better coverage results than the traditional one target at a time approach.
-There was reasonable doubt on whether this would be the case when targetting difficult goals.
+There was reasonable doubt on whether this would be the case when targeting difficult goals.
 This paper performed an in-depth analysis to study if this doubt could be confirmed in practice.
-It was found that indeed, the *Whole* approach had more difficulties when targetting difficult goals.
+It was found that indeed, the *Whole* approach had more difficulties when targeting difficult goals.
 However, these cases are very few compared to the cases for which *Whole* performed significantly better.
 This paper therefore provides more support to the validity and usefulness of the whole test suite generation method in the context of software testing.